-Next, sauté the onion and garlic for a couple of minutes until they are soft and translucent.
+Next, sauté the Brazilian sofrito or onion and garlic for a couple of minutes until they are soft and translucent.

 Add the rice and salt and stir occasionally to make sure the rice doesn’t stick to the pan.
 Let it cook for a couple of minutes to seal the rice so that it will be nice and loose after cooking.

-Pour the boiling water over the rice mixture, reduce the heat to the lowest possible, and cover the pan.
+Pour the boiling water over the rice mixture, reduce to a simmer, and cover the pan.